IBM-Hackathon/cognitive-apis/docs/howto-mla.md

 # Medical Linguistic Analysis (MLA) API

-MLA is an IBM Watson based API which provides ad-hoc text analysis, known as Real-time NLP to extract medical concepts (e.g. diagnoses, symptoms, ...) from texts (e.g. medical reports, discharge letters, ...) in naturally written german language.
+MLA is an IBM Watson based API which provides ad-hoc text analysis, known as Real-time NLP to extract medical concepts (e.g. diagnoses, symptoms, ...) from texts (e.g. medical reports, discharge letters, ...) in naturally written German language.

 Based on its various underlying linguistic models it provides 3 different features:
 * Diagnosis
-* Symptoms
+* Symptom
 * Medication

 ## Diagnosis

 The Diagnosis feature is able to detect medical diagnoses in free text and enrich the detected concept with an ICD-10 code.
 Furthermore, this feature is able to recognize the status of a diagnosis (positive, negative, suspected or status post) based on common wording.
 Negative diagnoses are indicated by phrases of negation (e.g. "keine Gastritis", "kein Anhalt für Gastritis" etc.).
 Suspected diagnoses are diagnoses which have not been verified yet (e.g. "Verdacht auf Gastritis").
 Status Post Diagnoses are diagnoses that were made in the past but are usually still relevant pieces of information in a person’s medical history.

 The detection and mapping of diagnoses to ICD-10 codes provides a foundation for various areas of application e.g. billing/DRG, mapping to other languages, patient summaries or analytical and statistical analyses.
-Further information about the ICD-10 classification can be found at [http://www.who.int/classifications/icd/en/].
+Further information about the ICD-10 classification can be found at:  http://www.who.int/classifications/icd/en/

 The following example shows a request to the API using cURL: